0-vortex/vault-backup/Articles/Deploy a GitHub Application to Cloudflare Workers.md

 {% github open-sauced/catsup-app %}

 In order for the project to be shipped as a service function, the node environment can not be used in any of the production code.
-While this seems like a dead-end for Probot - I'm looking at you [`require("dotenv").config()`](https://github.com/probot/probot/blob/5d232e2d86c72cff541d193a877a4ccf90cea6d7/src/bin/probot.ts#L5) - its underlying framework, [OctoKit](https://github.com/octokit/octokit.js) does not come with any opinionated code.
+Reviewing Probot source, one might see a dead end in that it uses [`require("dotenv").config()`](https://github.com/probot/probot/blob/5d232e2d86c72cff541d193a877a4ccf90cea6d7/src/bin/probot.ts#L5).
+However, its underlying framework, [OctoKit](https://github.com/octokit/octokit.js) does not come with any opinionated code in this regard.

-Simply expanding the script into the Probot equivalent while dodging the node imports was very easy and done before, being able to see existing working code made the process a lot more enjoyable:
+Simply expanding the script into the Probot equivalent while dodging the node imports was very easy and has been done before.
+Being able to see existing working code made the process a lot more enjoyable:

 {% github gr2m/cloudflare-worker-github-app-example %}

-Using the same [probot/smee-client](https://github.com/probot/smee-client) shipped by Probot we divert the webhook URL to localhost for the development application - for the production application we will enter a custom route.
+Using the same [probot/smee-client](https://github.com/probot/smee-client) shipped by Probot we divert the webhook URL to one on localhost for the development application, and for the production application we will enter a custom route.

 While it might look like an anti-pattern, setting up a private local-only application in the workers configuration file is perfectly safe and meant as the most basic way to ensure all environment variables are encrypted for the production environment.
-A neat trick to environment variables in workers, we are unable to deploy the app if the variables don't exist and the only way to add them is by encrypting them as secrets.
+In fact, a helpful property of workers lies in the fact that we are unable to deploy the app if the requisite environment variables don't exist, and the only way to add them is by encrypting them as secrets.

-The above secret pattern requires us we set up the GitHub application and Discord hooks before trying to deploy the service worker, as it would otherwise fail with unencrypted or loose values.
+The above secrets definition pattern requires that we set up the GitHub application and Discord hooks before trying to deploy the service worker, as it would otherwise fail with unencrypted or loose values.

 ### Setting up the service worker